Connect with us

 American Gladiators TV Show

 In 2025, Mizanin is set to expand his television profile by hosting American Gladiators later this year.
-The reboot of the show on Amazon Prime Video marks the return of the legendary TV sports competition.
+The show’s reboot on Amazon Prime Video marks the return of the legendary TV sports competition.
 The show brings together professional bodybuilders, former Division 1 athletes, CrossFit champions, and well-known wrestlers.
 Gladiators include AEW’s Wardlow and Kamille, as well as former WWE stars Rick Boogs and Jessie Godderz.
 While Mizanin’s salary for hosting Gladiators has not been disclosed, high-profile hosts on major streaming platforms typically earn between mid-six and low-seven figures per season.

 Brand Endorsements